-According to Articles 203, 204 and 205 of the Dominican Labour Code, an employer must pay employees working overtime an increase salary per hour that ranges from 35–100% over the hourly salary for the time worked in excess of the regular working Day.
+According to Articles 203, 204 and 205 of the Dominican Labour Code, an employer must pay employees working overtime an increased salary per hour that ranges from 35–100% over the hourly salary for the time worked in excess of the regular working day.

 There is no need to present a justification for a voluntary layoff.
 Employers can unilaterally decide to terminate employment agreements without cause.
 In these cases, it is required for the employer to provide an advance notice.
 Late notice or no notice at all will entail a penalty equivalent to the employee’s regular salary earned during the applicable minimum period for the advance notice.
 The company may decide to make an immediate termination and pay in lieu the previous notice.

 When an employment relationship is terminated for a justified cause by the employer, severance payment is freed.
-An employer may terminate the employee justifiably, among other, for the following reasons:
+An employer may terminate the employee justifiably for the following reasons, among others: